alextanhongpin/koa-openid-server/README.md

 - How do I call one controller from another controller?
 - How do I write mantainable codes?

+> TL;DR. I just want an architecture that is `mantainable`, `reproducible`, and `easy` to understand.
+It has to include `unit testing`, `functional approach` and each services can be `scaled independently` when necessary.

 There are many different stack combination/different ways of solving the problem I mentioned.
 So I'll just stick to the one that works. :muscle:

-##WORK IN PROGRESS

 ### Get Started